Construction Injury to Trees

 Published July 20, 2010 By ARBORILOGICAL SERVICES

-New home construction and remodeling around existing trees can lead to serious damage and in many cases mortality of existing trees.
+Construction and remodeling around existing trees can lead to serious damage and in many cases mortality of existing trees.

 There are a number of species which can only tolerate minor changes to the environment before they begin to decline in health and vigor.
 The Post Oak is one of these species.
-An above ground visible deterioration may not become evident for several years after the change has taken place.
+An above ground visible deterioration of foliage may not become evident for several years after the change has taken place.
 One of the biggest factors which typically goes unnoticed is that many of these trees have evolved on the site with the annual rainfall of 30 to 35 inches per year.
 Once we develop a site and add an irrigation system, the amount of moisture falling on the property is doubled.
 Existing trees, especially with root damage, will not tolerate this dramatic increase in moisture.

 POST OAK (Quercus stellata)